 How Is The Adoption Process Set Up In Virginia?

 In Virginia, adoption procedures are laid out in the state code.
-By law, there are two categories of adoptions in the Commonwealth: agency adoptions and non-agency adoptions.
+By law, the Commonwealth has two categories of adoptions: agency adoptions and non-agency adoptions.

 Agency adoptions go through local departments of social services and child placement agencies.
 In this case, a social service department or licensed agency has custody of the child before placement with an adoptive family.
 The agency has the right to consent to the adoption, so birth parents are not in the picture in the legal proceedings.

-Non-agency (or private) adoptions involve children, not in the custody of an outside agency, so the birth parents are directly involved with the process.
+Non-agency (or private) adoptions involve children who are not in the custody of an outside agency, so the birth parents are directly involved with the process.
 Private adoptions must still go through the local court system.
 Some common categories include:

 What About International Adoptions?